ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 * Order a new Veeam stand-alone license

-   A SKU in IMS is ordered with the number of VMs to license.
+   An order is placed with the number of VMs to license.
 A license key is not displayed because no unique keys are generated.

    For more information, see [Managing Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_managing_licenses).

 * Delete a Veeam stand-alone license

-   When you delete a Veeam stand-alone license, the license charge in IMS is canceled.
+   When you delete a Veeam stand-alone license, the license charge is canceled.
 Deleting the license has no effect on the Veeam installation.

    When you want to increase your usage, delete your old stand-alone instance after you order a new instance to avoid unnecessary charges.